top of page

 When Trauma Lives in the Body

 Trauma often speaks through the body long before we have the words to explain it.
 Many people don’t realize that body symptoms can be connected to “threat memory”—the nervous system’s learned expectation that something bad could happen again, even when life is currently safe.
+Here are a few common places trauma can show up:

 1) The Viscera: Your Internal World